ReeganAnto-J/Bank-Portfolio-Winform-App/README.md

 ### DriverScript
 ----------------
-This script contains all necessary operation for the driver form
+This script contains all necessary operation and performs file handling for the driver form

 ### InputProperties
 -------------------